-Each department offers some graduate assistantships (GA) for doctoral students.
-GAs must be enrolled as full time students in an on-campus degree program at the CAHSS, maintain a minimum 3.5 GPA, and remain otherwise in good academic standing.
+The College of Arts, Humanities, and Social Sciences offers some graduate assistantships (GA) for doctoral students.
+GAs must be enrolled as full time students in graduate degree program at the CAHSS, maintain a minimum 3.5 GPA, and remain otherwise in good academic standing.
 The GA's duties may include but will not be limited to assisting the faculty member in developing and conducting research, preparing and facilitating grants and contracts, conducting research relevant to course preparation, and community outreach.
 Positions will be for a 10-20 hours per week.
 Compensation is hourly at \$15/hour.
 Continuation of the assistantship may be reviewed after each term based on the student's academic performance and performance as a GA.

 Students enrolled in the M.A. in Cross-disciplinary Studies are eligible to apply for the GA position with the department.
 The same guidelines seen above apply.